What Matters in Building Vision-Language-Action Models for Generalist Robots: Abstract

 \section{Abstract}

-Foundation Vision Language Models (VLMs) exhibit strong capabilities in multi-modal representation learning, comprehension, and reasoning.
-By injecting action components into the VLMs, Vision-Language-Action models (VLAs) can be naturally formed and also show promising performance.
-Existing work has demonstrated the effectiveness and generalization of VLAs in multiple scenarios and tasks.
-Nevertheless, the transfer from VLMs to VLAs is not trivial since existing VLAs differ in their backbones, action-prediction formulations, data distributions, and training recipes.
-This leads to a missing piece for a systematic understanding of the design choices of VLAs.
-In this work, we disclose the key factors that significantly influence the performance of VLA and focus on answering three essential design choices: which backbone to select, how to formulate the VLA architectures, and when to add cross-embodiment data.
+To utilize Foundation Vision Language Models (VLMs) for robotic tasks and motion planning, the community has proposed different methods for injecting action components into VLMs and building the Vision-Language-Action models (VLAs).
+In this work, we disclose the key factors that significantly influence the performance of VLA \minghuan{on robot manipulation problems} and focus on answering three essential design choices: which backbone to select, how to formulate the VLA architectures, and when to add cross-embodiment data.
 The obtained results convince us firmly to explain why we prefer VLA and develop a new family of VLAs, RoboVLMs, which require very few manual designs and achieve a new state-of-the-art performance in three simulation tasks and real-world experiments.
 Through our extensive experiments, which include over 8 VLM backbones, 4 policy architectures, and over 600 distinct designed experiments, we provide a detailed guidebook for the future design of VLAs.
 In addition to the study, the highly flexible RoboVLMs framework, which supports easy integrations of new VLMs and free combinations of various design choices, is made public to facilitate future research.
 We open-source all details, including codes, models, datasets, and toolkits, along with detailed training and evaluation recipes at: \url{robovlms.github.io}.